 Further governance information, including the charity’s regulatory compliance history, can be viewed on the Charity Commission website here.

 If you wish to get in touch with us, please see Contact page.

 Finance and accounts

 Until recently the trustees aimed to make grants at a level such that the charity broke even on its income and expenditure, taking one year with another.
-Following an exceptionally high level of grants and number of awards in the year ended 30 June 2017, due to overlapping awards policies, the trustees now aim to award grants totalling £30,000 per year to 10 selected charities.
+We made an exceptionally high level and number of awards in the year ended 30 June 2017, due to overlapping awards policies.
+Further changes to these will appear on our News page shortly.

 Our accounts for the year ended 30 June 2017 showed income, all from investments, of £36,090, and grants of £52,905 payable to 20 organisations.
 After grant support costs of £3,358, governance costs of £2,282 and investment gains of £111,015, there was an overall increase in funds of £88,560 to £916,956 at 30 June 2017.
 Our funds predominantly comprise investments, held to generate income to fund our work.

 The paragraph above summarises some key points of our financial results and position from our latest annual accounts, and does not contain sufficient information to allow a full understanding of the charity’s financial affairs.
 It is not audited or independently examined.